junxit/us-congress-bills-112/metadata.md

 - 2012-07-19 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment.
 Without written report.
 - 2012-07-19 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment.
 Without written report.
 - 2012-07-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 464.
+- 2012-07-25 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5412-5413; text of measure as reported in Senate: CR S5412; text as passed Senate: CR 7/25/2012 S5623)
+- 2012-07-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5412-5413; text of measure as reported in Senate: CR S5412; text as passed Senate: CR 7/25/2012 S5623)